 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+The most important steps are 2.3, 2.4, 2.5, 2.6, 2.7, and 2.8 (setting up the block nets).
+This is actually the part that field crews most often do a poor job of.
+The actual sampling of fishes and macroinvertebrates is pretty standard and typically less problematic.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)